apigee-127/volos-connectors/volos-mysql/README.md

 ## Quick example

-The module allows you to map SQL queries to RESTful API resources and query parameters.
+This module allows you to map SQL queries to RESTful API resources and query parameters.
 For example, a properly configured SQL connector could map a SQL query like this:

 ```
 SELECT emp_name, emp_id FROM employees WHERE emp_id='jdoe'